shantanoo-desai/coap-wsn/README.md

 eg:
 <pre> GET radio?p=lqi </pre> should return some value of LQI
 <pre> GET radio?p=rssi</pre> should return some values of RSSI

+To Access CoAP Server Resources:

+Use of SMCP which has command line interface.

+(Note: there seems to be some Problem at present when using the Copper Plugin in Mozilla Firefox)

+for further info on SMCP : https://github.com/darconeous/smcp/